Tips on how to treat dark skin spots

 The overproduced pigment would manifest on the skin as discolouration and this is called inflammatory hyperpigmentation.

-Pregnancy has also been reported to be one of the chief causes of the skin condition where is usually referred to as the “mask of pregnancy” or by its scientific name, melasma.
+Pregnancy has also been reported to be one of the chief causes of the skin condition which is usually referred to as the “mask of pregnancy” or by its scientific name, melasma.

 It is caused by the fluctuation of hormones, and Dr Nikolic says it will often go away on its own after breastfeeding has stopped, though it can sometimes remain and get darker as the affected skin gets exposed to the sun.